hunterjackson/docs/source/rethink-source.rst

 2. The name of the rethink host to connect to.
 3. The rethink port to connect to.
 4. The Source class.
 5. The max number of tasks the connector is allowed to created.
-The connector splits and groups the `connect.rethink.import.route.query` by the number of tasks to ensure a distribution based on allowed number of tasks and Source tables.
+The connector splits and groups the `connect.rethink.source.kcql` by the number of tasks to ensure a distribution based on allowed number of tasks and Source tables.
 6. The ReThinkDB database to connect to.
 7.  :ref:`The KCQL routing querying. <kcql>`